sunlao/py_sudoku_solver/docs/llm_spec/4-‐-Product-Spec.md

 #### Description

 The Controller manages the domain actor's lifecycle.
-Recieves update messages from domain actors and pushes them to the framework administrator.
+Receives update messages from domain actors and pushes them to the framework administrator.

 #### Message Spec